-Holiday parties can blend start to blend together as the season heats up.
+Holiday parties can start to blend together as the season heats up.
 Between work, friends, and family, every night could bring a new opportunity to celebrate.
 Give your get-together a memorable theme though and you’ll get your guests in the spirit of the season as soon as they receive their holiday invitation.
 You might even turn it into a memorable new tradition.
 Themes make party-planning decisions easy by inspiring (and narrowing down the options for) the decor, food, music, and dress code.
-Ahead, a few of our go-to ideas for every type of holiday party.
+Ahead, a few of our go-to ideas for a holiday party.

 Holiday party ideas for adults

 Ugly sweater party: What’s not to love about a Christmas party idea that encourages you to come cozy, get toasty, and celebrate the season in a very low-key (and potentially lowbrow) way?
 Have a contest with a few categories on the ballot and hand out cheesy trophies or candy cane prizes to the winners.
 Create a menu that gives you an excuse to indulge in classic Christmas party food that feels dated but delicious.
 Our guide to ugly Christmas sweater parties goes into all the wacky details.